-It was in honour of this new found religious fervour that Anawrahta ordered temples to be erected, the most notable being the Shwezigon Pagoda.
+It was in honor of this new found religious fervor that Anawrahta ordered temples to be erected, the most notable being the Shwezigon Pagoda.

 It was, however, under the reign of King Kyanzittha (1084-1113) that temple construction reached new heights, perhaps the most famous being the Ananda Temple with its 51 meter golden hti or stupa.

 By the start of the 13th century Pagan had become an influential religious center and a complex system of irrigation supported extensive rice cultivation on the otherwise arid plains.

 The end of Pagan’s dominance was heralded when King Narathihapate assassinated an ambassador of Kublai Khan in 1287 bringing upon himself and his people the considerable wrath of the Mongol empire.